 Crisp mountain air plus mountains sprinkled with colorful leaves means family-friendly fall events are just around the corner in Pigeon Forge, Tennessee.
 As the heat of summer dies down and cool autumn breezes make their way through the Great Smoky Mountains, it’s the perfect time to host fall festivals, county fairs, car shows, scenic marathons, country concerts, craft shows, annual gatherings, and Halloween fun!

-For the 2021 autumn calendar, there’s a lot planned for locals and visitors to enjoy.
-Families and friends can gather together and spend quality time experiencing unique and fun events in the Smokies.
+For the 2022 autumn calendar, there’s a lot planned for locals and visitors to enjoy in downtown Pigeon Forge, Sevierville, and Gatlinburg.
+Families and friends can gather together and spend quality time experiencing unique and fun events, fall festivities, and special moments at a cozy cabin in the Smokies.
 Check out what’s to come and plan your memorable fall stay in Pigeon Forge today.

 Country-style fairs and fall festivals are making their way to Pigeon Forge starting this September.
 Food trucks, fair rides, local vendors, livestock shows, carnival games, neat exhibits, live music, friendly competitions, and autumn displays help make up these classic fall events.

-Rides, contests, games, workshops, livestock, wrestling, dancing, a dog show, and tons of fair food await at the Sevier County Fair.
-Children 10 and under are FREE, and adult tickets are $6 (Sep 1-5) or $10 (Sep 6-7).
-The unlimited rides wristband is $20 and totally worth it!
+Rides, contests, games, workshops, exhibits, livestock, wrestling, dancing, animal shows, and tons of fair food await at the Sevier County Fair.
+Children 10 and under are FREE, and adult tickets are $6 (Aug 30 – Sep 2 & 5) or $12 (Sep 3-4).
+The unlimited-rides wristband is $25 and totally worth it!

-Incredible autumn works of art and seasonal treats spread throughout this Smoky Mountain theme park when fall rolls into town.
+Incredible autumn works of art and seasonal treats spread throughout this Smoky Mountain theme park when fall rolls into town for the Dollywood Harvest Festival.
 At night, feast your eyes on the Great Pumpkin LumiNights with incredible lit displays.
 Harvest Festival is accessible with a ticket or season pass to Dollywood.

-Mirroring Oktoberfest from Munich, Germany, Ober Gatlinburg’s OktOBERfest features barrels of beer, German cuisine (including schnitzel, strudel, and bratwurst), beer souvenirs, the Smoky Mountain Oompah Band, and Bavarian folk dancing.
-OktOBERrfest is accessible with tramway tickets to Ober Gatlinburg.
+Mirroring Oktoberfest from Munich, Germany, Ober Gatlinburg’s OktOBERfest features barrels of beer, German cuisine — including schnitzel, strudel, and bratwurst — beer souvenirs, the Smoky Mountain Oompah Band, and Bavarian folk dancing.
+OktOBERfest is accessible with tramway tickets to Ober Gatlinburg.

 This day celebrates Appalachian heritage at The Old Mill in Pigeon Forge.
 Make moonshine, pet animals, enjoy bluegrass, see cloggers and twirlers perform, grab munchies from the farmer’s market, and peruse local arts and crafts.
 Best of all, this family-friendly event is FREE!